-R = total TSS percent load removal from application of both BMPs
+R = total TSS Percent Load Removal from application of both BMPs, and

-A = the TSS percent removal rate applicable to the first BMP
+A = the TSS Percent Removal Rate applicable to the first BMP

-B = the TSS percent removal rate applicable to the second BMP
+B = the TSS Percent Removal Rate applicable to the second BMP.

-- (6) Stormwater management measures shall also be designed to reduce, to the maximum extent feasible, the postconstruction nutrient load of the anticipated load from the developed site in stormwater runoff generated from the water quality design storm.
-In achieving reduction of nutrients to the maximum extent feasible, the design of the site shall include green infrastructure BMPs that optimize nutrient removal while still achieving the performance standards in § 268-4P, Q and R. - (7) In accordance with the definition of "FW1" at N.J.A.C.
-7:9B-1.4, stormwater management measures shall be designed to prevent any increase in stormwater runoff to waters classified as FW1. - (8) The Flood Hazard Area Control Act rules at N.J.A.C.
-7:13-4.1(c)1 establish 300-foot riparian zones along Category One waters, as designated in the Surface Water Quality Standards at N.J.A.C.
+- 6. Stormwater management measures shall also be designed to reduce, to the maximum extent feasible, the post-construction nutrient load of the anticipated load from the developed site in stormwater runoff generated from the water quality design storm.
+In achieving reduction of nutrients to the maximum extent feasible, the design of the site shall include green infrastructure BMPs that optimize nutrient removal while still achieving the performance standards in Section IV.P, Q and R. - 7.
+In accordance with the definition of FW1 at N.J.A.C.
+7:9B-1.4, stormwater management measures shall be designed to prevent any increase in stormwater runoff to waters classified as FW1. - 8.
+The Flood Hazard Area Control Act Rules at N.J.A.C.
+7:13-4.1(c)1 establish 300-ft. riparian zones along Category One waters, as designated in the Surface Water Quality Standards at N.J.A.C.
 7:9B, and certain upstream tributaries to Category One waters.
 A person shall not undertake a major development that is located within or discharges into a 300-foot riparian zone without prior authorization from the Department under N.J.A.C.
-7:13. - (9) Pursuant to the Flood Hazard Area Control Act rules at N.J.A.C.

-- 7:13-11.2(j)3i, runoff from the water quality design storm that is discharged within a 300-foot riparian zone shall be treated in accordance with this subsection to reduce the postconstruction load of TSS by 95% of the anticipated load from the developed site, expressed as an annual average. - (10) This stormwater runoff quality standards do not apply to the construction of one individual single-family dwelling, provided that it is not part of a larger development or subdivision that has received preliminary or final site plan approval prior to December 3, 2018, and that the motor vehicle surfaces are made of permeable material(s) such as gravel, dirt, and/or shells.
+7:13. - 9.
+Pursuant to the Flood Hazard Area Control Act Rules at N.J.A.C.
+7:13-11.2(j)3.i, runoff from the water quality design storm that is discharged within a 300-ft. riparian zone shall be treated in accordance with this subsection to reduce the post-construction load of TSS by 95 percent of the anticipated load from the developed site, expressed as an annual average. - 10.
+This stormwater runoff quality standards do not apply to the construction of one individual single-family dwelling, provided that it is not part of a larger development or subdivision that has received preliminary or final site plan approval prior to December 3, 2018, and that the motor vehicle surfaces are made of permeable material(s) such as gravel, dirt, and/or shells.